qutip/qutip.github.io/devs.md

 The governance process and model for the QuTiP project can be found [here](https://github.com/qutip/governance).
 It also contains a [charter document](https://github.com/qutip/governance/blob/main/governance.md).

+For the detailled list of all our contributors, check out [the Git Hub pages](https://github.com/qutip).

 <div class="banner">
     <p>Do you want to contribute to QuTiP?
 Learn how on our
     <a href="https://github.com/qutip" target="about:blank">Git Hub page</a>